openstack-archive/anvil/docs/source/topics/gettingstarted.rst

 --------------

-DEVSTACKpy will configure the network in a identical manner to version *1.0*.
+ANVIL will configure the network in a identical manner to version *1.0*.
 This means that the default network manager will be the *FlatDHCPManager*.
 The following settings are relevant in configuring your network.